brylevkirill/notes/Reinforcement Learning.md

 ----
-#### batch reinforcement learning
+#### offline reinforcement learning

-  Batch reinforcement learning offers a mechanism for learning offline from a fixed dataset without restrictions on the quality of the data.
+  Offline/batch reinforcement learning offers a mechanism for learning offline from a fixed dataset without restrictions on the quality of the data.

   ["Decisions from Data: How Offline Reinforcement Learning Will Change How We Use Machine Learning"](https://medium.com/@sergey.levine/decisions-from-data-how-offline-reinforcement-learning-will-change-how-we-use-ml-24d98cb069b0) by Sergey Levine